tardate/LittleArduinoProjects/playground/ATtiny/SoftwarePWM/README.md

 The ATtiny is configured at 8MHz internal clock speed and a Timer1 interrupt with:

-* divide by 32 prescalar
+* divide by 32 prescaler
 * top count of [(F_CPU/1000000 * 16.7/32 - 1) ~= 3](https://www.wolframalpha.com/input/?i=8MHz+*+16.7%C2%B5s+%2F+32+-+1)

 So the interrupt period would actually be [16µs](https://www.wolframalpha.com/input/?i=1%2F(8MHz%2F32)+*+4) (considering rounding), i.e. a frequency of [62.5kHz](https://www.wolframalpha.com/input/?i=1%2F(16%C2%B5s)).

 #### PWM Wave 1 on PB0